ODIM-Project/ODIM/README.md

      <blockquote>
      NOTE:Scaling of third-party services is not supported.
      </blockquote>
+1. Log in to each cluster node and update all the configuration files inside `/opt/nginx/servers` with the new node details.

+    <blockquote>NOTE: Refer the existing node entries and add the new node entry. </blockquote>

+2. Update the `kube_deploy_nodes.yaml` file with the new node details being added.

-1. To add a node, run the following command on the deployment node:
+3. To add a node, run the following command on the deployment node:

     ```
     python3 odim-controller.py --addnode kubernetes --config \
     /home/${USER}/ODIM/odim-controller/scripts/kube_deploy_nodes.yaml
     ```

     Before adding a node, ensure that time on the node is same as the time on all the other existing nodes.
 To know how to set time sync, see [Setting up time sync across nodes](#setting-up-time-sync-across-nodes).

-2. Log in to each cluster node and update all the configuration files inside `/opt/nginx/servers` with the new node details.
-3. To scale up the resource aggregator deployments, run the following command on the deployment node:
+4. To scale up the resource aggregator services, run the following command on the deployment node:

     ```
     python3 odim-controller.py --config \
     /home/${USER}/ODIM/odim-controller/scripts/kube_deploy_nodes.yaml \
-    --scale --svc aggregation --replicas <replica_count>
+    --scale --svc <service_name> --replicas <replica_count>
     ```

-    Replace <deployment\_name\> with the name of the deployment which you want to scale up.
-To know all the supported deployment names, see [Resource Aggregator for ODIM deployment names](#resource-aggregator-for-odim-deployment-names).
+5. Replace `<service_name>` with the name of the service which you want to scale up.
+To know all the complete list of supported deployment and service names, see [Resource Aggregator for ODIM deployment names](#resource-aggregator-for-odim-deployment-names).

+    Please note, you can scale up only the `account-session`, `aggregation`, `api`, `events`, `fabrics`, `managers`, `systems`, `tasks`, `update`, and `all` services.

-    Replace <replica\_count\> with an integer indicating the number of service instances to be added.
+6. Replace <`replica_count>` with an integer indicating the number of service instances to be added.

-5. To scale up the plugin services, run the following command on the deployment node:
+7. To scale up the plugin services, run the following command on the deployment node:

     ```
     python3 odim-controller.py --config \